Military Order of Max Joseph

 Individuals who received the order and were not already members of the nobility were ennobled and would add the title of "Ritter von" to their family name.
 A Bavarian title of nobility obtained through the Military Order of Max Joseph was valid for the recipient's life only.

-The order became obsolete in 1918 with the collapse of the Bavarian monarchy on Germany's defeat in World War I. However, the orders chancery continued to process outstanding award recommendations to at least 1922.
+The order became obsolete in 1918 with the collapse of the Bavarian monarchy on Germany's defeat in World War I. However, the order's chancery continued to process outstanding award recommendations to at least 1922.

 Description

 The badge of the order was a white-enameled gold Maltese cross with balls at each cross point.
 The center medallion, in blue enamel and edged in gold, featured the monogram of Max Joseph on the obverse (a cursive "MJK") and the Latin motto of the order, "Virtuti pro patria" ("Bravery for the fatherland") on the reverse, both in gold.
 Above the cross was a gold crown.

 The badge of the Knight's Cross was much smaller than that of many other military orders and decorations.
 It measured 28 mm in width (and 50 mm in height including the crown and ring), compared to Bavaria's Military Merit Order, the badge of whose lower grades measured 41 mm by 45 mm.
 It was worn from a ribbon on the officer's medal bar ahead of other decorations or, typically, separately worn through the buttonhole.
 In 1951, wear of the Knight's Cross around the neck, an unofficial practice for some time, was permitted by the still-existing chancery of the order.
 The badge of a Commander's Cross was somewhat larger than the Knight's Cross, measuring 38 mm by 55 mm.
 It was worn from a ribbon around the neck.
 The Grand Cross was still larger (68 mm by 100 mm), and had golden rays between the arms of the cross.

-The star of the order, which only came with the Grand Cross, was a silver eight-pointed star (with each point made of five rays).
+The star of the order, which only came with the Grand Cross, was a silver eight-pointed star (with each point made of 7 (vertical/horizontal) or 9 (diagonal) rays).
 The center of the star featured a badge of the order, but with an oversized medallion, bearing the motto "Virtuti pro patria".

 The ribbon of the order was black moiré with inner white and outer blue edge stripes.